unicode-org/message-format-wg/guidelines/chair-group.md

 #### Definition and Motivation

-The Chair Group is a representative body of the Message Format WG that consists in spreading of the WG responsibilities among WG members that volunteered to get involved in the group chairing activities.
+The Chair Group is a representative body of the Message Format WG that collectively shares WG responsibilities among WG members that volunteered to get involved in the group chairing activities.
 Being part of a chair group requires an additional commitment that comes with a set of duties/responsibilities.

 #### Responsibilities

 - Ensure that the composition of the WG is well balanced in order that a high number of representatives are involved in the work of WG.

-- Encourage the participants, attending the meeting and to collaborate actively.
+- Encourage the participants, attending the meeting to collaborate actively.

 - Manage and accept WG applications.